Look after your eyes

 How often should I have an eye test?

-Optometrists recommend that most people have an eye test about every two years.
+Opticians recommend that most people have an eye test at least every 2 years.
 People over 40 and people from black or minority ethnic groups may need sight tests more often.

 What should I do if I notice a change in my sight?